prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

- Now authenticate as challengePlayer1 and let's see if we can find this challenge to join.
+ Now authenticate as *challengePlayer1* and let's see if we can find this Challenge to join.

 ```
 {